pottootje1982/singalong-node/README.md

 - Bugs
   -- Refresh token after hour
-  -- Fix 2 newlines for lyricsfreak
-  -- Fix '(Sitting in) dock of the bay' yielding empty title because of getMinimalTitle()

 - Features
-  -- add lyricfind for ''
-  -- add to playlist from FIP playlist
+  -- add lyricfind for french lyrics 'mc solaar geopoetique lyrics' -- add to playlist from FIP playlist
   -- sorting of playlist

--- implement play slider & skip to next/previous button
+-- implement play slider
 -- select device on which to play

 - Improvements